 Inspired by the discussion of classical logic, we might postulate that the poset $\Pi(\A)$ of self-adjoint idempotents of our C*-algebra of quantum observables $\A$ should model quantum logic, playing the role of a Lindenbaum-Tarski algebra.
 Mimicking the situation in classical mechanics, we define a partial order on $\Pi(\A)$ by $a\leq b$ iff $ab=a$.
-(It then follows that $ba=b^*a^*=(ab)*=a*=a$.)\footnote{Geometrically speaking, i.e. if $\A\subset \mathcal{B}(\h)$, this order is the inclusion of subspaces.} However, in general, $\A$ might not contain enough projections to give rise to an interesting logic, just like $C(\Sigma,\C)$ did not in the classical case.
-Therefore, we should embed $\A$ in some Von Neumann algebra, the quantum analogue of $L^\infty(\Sigma,\C)$, if you will.
+(It then follows that $ba=b^*a^*=(ab)^*=a^*=a$.)\footnote{Geometrically speaking, i.e. if $\A\subset \mathcal{B}(\h)$, this order is the inclusion of subspaces.} However, in general, $\A$ might not contain enough projections to give rise to an interesting logic, just like $C(\Sigma,\C)$ did not in the classical case.
+Therefore, we should embed $\A$ in some von Neumann algebra, the quantum analogue of $L^\infty(\Sigma,\C)$, if you will.

-One way of doing is this, if $\A$ arises as an subalgebra of $\mathcal{B}(\h)$ for some Hilbert space $\h$ is just taking its double commutant.
-A canonical method would be using the universal GNS-representation for $\A$ to embed it in $\mathcal{B}(\h)$ for some Hilbert space $\h$, thus computing the universal enveloping Von Neumann algebra.
-Then we have the following. \begin{theorem}[\cite{redqua}] The lattice $\Pi(\A)$ of projections in a Von Neumann algebra $\A$ is a complete orthomodular\footnote{This weakend law of distributivity says that if $A\leq B$ and $A^\bot\leq C$, then $A\vee(B\wedge C)=(A\vee B)\wedge(A\vee C)$, where we write $A^\bot$ for $1-A$ (in the algebraic sense).
-Note that is not a Heyting implication.} lattice, w.r.t. its natural order.
+One way of doing this, if $\A$ arises as a subalgebra of $\mathcal{B}(\h)$ for some Hilbert space $\h$, is just to take its double commutant.
+A canonical method would be to use the universal GNS-representation for $\A$ to embed it in $\mathcal{B}(\h)$ for some Hilbert space $\h$, thus computing the universal enveloping von Neumann algebra.
+Then we have the following. \begin{theorem}[\cite{redqua}] The lattice $\Pi(\A)$ of projections in a von Neumann algebra $\A$ is a complete orthomodular\footnote{The orthomodular law says that, if $A\leq B$, then $B=A\vee(A^\bot\wedge B)$, where we write $A^\bot$ for $1-A$ (in the algebraic sense).
+Note that this is not a Heyting implication.} lattice, with respect to its natural order.
 Moreover, it is distributive if and only if $\A$ is commutative.
-In particular, in the non-commutative case, the adjoint functor theorem tells us that it does not have an implication.\end{theorem} \begin{proof}All properties are straightforward verifications, except the completeness.
-This is an elementary consequence of the (non-trivial) bicommutant theorem, which I have therefore used to define what a Von Neumann algebra is.\end{proof}
+In particular, in the non-commutative case, the adjoint functor theorem tells us that it does not have an implication.\end{theorem} \begin{proof}All properties are straightforward verifications, except completeness.
+This is an elementary consequence of the (non-trivial) bicommutant theorem, which I have therefore used to define what a von Neumann algebra is.\end{proof}